 Study design

 All subjects received the HN and LN drinks within 10 d.
 Each matched pair of IBS and control subjects was randomized to one of two groups receiving either the HN or LN drink first.
-The HN drink, or NDT, was 500 mL of vanilla taste Ensure™ (Abbott Laboratories), at the recommended dilution.
-This delivered 500 kcal as 86.5 g of carbohydrate [containing 5 g of fructooligosaccharide (FOS)], 12.5 gm of fat and 19 gm of protein.
-The 500 mL LN drink was a commercial vanilla drink (Okey Vainilla, Idilia Foods) of similar flavor and colour to the HN drink, diluted with water.
-This provided 250 kcal, consisting of 70 g of carbohydrate (with no FOS), 4.5 g of fat and 12 g of protein.
+The HN drink, or NDT, was 500 mL of vanilla taste Ensure™ (Abbott Laboratories, Chicago, IL, United States), at the recommended dilution.
+This delivered 500 kcal was 86.5 g of carbohydrate (containing 5 g of fructooligosaccharide), 12.5 g of fat, and 19 g of protein.
+The 500 mL LN drink was a commercial vanilla drink (Okey Vainilla, Idilia Foods, Valencia, Spain) of similar flavor and color to the HN drink, diluted with water.
+This provided 250 kcal, consisting of 70 g of carbohydrate (with no fructooligosaccharide), 4.5 g of fat, and 12 g of protein.
 The drinks were consumed over 33 min (15 mL/min), similar to previous NDT studies[15,16].

-Both drinks were given in the early morning after an 8-h fast.
+Both drinks were given in the early morning after an 8 h fast.
 Subjects were blinded as to which drink they were receiving, but usually noticed that the drinks had different viscosities.
 Due to the circumstances of the study, the main investigator could not be blinded to drink type.

 Symptom assessments

 During the first study visit, a gastroenterologist made a detailed symptom and health background assessment.
-Following this, all subjects completed the following screening self-administered questionnaires to record their symptoms, quality of life (QOL) and psycho-social profiles in the prior 4 wk: Rome III criteria (symptoms related to different functional GI disorders), gastrointestinal symptoms rating scale (GSRS, which measures different general GI symptoms with a Likert scale), symptom checklist-90-R (SCL-90-R, psychological health status), hospital anxiety and depression scale (HAD, regarding anxiety and depression related to physical symptoms), short form 12 (SF-12, health-related QOL) and IBSSS (severity score of IBS related symptoms)[4,14,17-19,20].
+Following this, all subjects completed the following screening self-administered questionnaires to record their symptoms, quality of life (QOL), and psycho-social profiles in the prior 4 wk: Rome III criteria (symptoms related to different functional GI disorders), gastrointestinal symptoms rating scale (which measures different general GI symptoms with a Likert scale), symptom checklist-90-R (SCL-90-R, psychological health status), hospital anxiety and depression scale (regarding anxiety and depression related to physical symptoms), short form 12 (SF-12, health-related QOL), and IBSSS[4,14,17-19,20].
 These questionnaires were completed during and after the first drink intake.

 Two different questionnaires with 0-5 Likert scales (0: none; 1: very mild; 2: mild; 3: moderate; 4: severe; 5: very severe) were designed by our group for gathering symptoms present just before and at intervals after drink ingestion (see below).
-Symptoms were described similarly to wordings of the GERD-Q (Spanish validated version)[21], Gastroparesis Cardinal Symptom Index and IBSSS instruments[14,22].
-Subjects reported their symptom levels to the investigator face to face within the 2 first h and then by telephone for the rest of the 24 h after the start of the drink.
-The Global Dyspepsia Score, which evaluated satiety, nausea, epigastric distension, epigastric pain, heartburn and regurgitation was completed just before the drink and then every 5 min during ingestion and then at 45, 60 and 120 min.
+Symptoms were described similarly to wordings of the GERD-Q (Spanish validated version)[21], Gastroparesis Cardinal Symptom Index, and IBSSS instruments[14,22].
+Subjects reported their symptom levels to the investigator face to face within the first 2 h and then by telephone for the rest of the 24 h after the start of the drink.
+The Global Dyspepsia Score, which evaluated satiety, nausea, epigastric distension, epigastric pain, heartburn, and regurgitation, was completed just before the drink, then every 5 min during ingestion, and then at 45, 60, and 120 min.
 The Global Dyspepsia Score at each assessment time was the sum of all of the symptom scores gathered over the previous 5 min by the Upper Gastrointestinal Symptoms Questionnaire.
-The General Gastrointestinal Symptom Questionnaire evaluated the following symptoms for 24 h after the drinks: heartburn, regurgitation, abdominal pain, abdominal distension, bowel actions and stool type according to the Bristol scale[23], stool urgency and presence of mucus in the stool.
-This second questionnaire was completed at the start of the drink and 1, 2, 4, 6, 8, 10, 12 and 24 h after ingestion: The global abdominal score was derived for each assessment time by summing the scores for the individual symptoms evaluated in the General Gastrointestinal Symptom Questionnaire.
+The General Gastrointestinal Symptom Questionnaire evaluated the following symptoms for 24 h after the drinks: Heartburn, regurgitation, abdominal pain, abdominal distension, bowel actions and stool type according to the Bristol scale[23], stool urgency, and presence of mucus in the stool.
+This second questionnaire was completed at the start of the drink and 1, 2, 4, 6, 8, 10, 12, and 24 h after ingestion.
+The global abdominal score was derived for each assessment time by summing the scores for the individual symptoms evaluated in the General Gastrointestinal Symptom Questionnaire.
 After ingestion of the test drinks, participants were encouraged to eat a free diet, except for avoiding vegetable fiber and alcoholic drinks during the next 24 h.